auth3-dev/dart-sdk/README.md

 * `web` (e.g. Single-Page Applications, like AngularDart)
 * and `flutter` (including `flutter for web`).

+Please, refer to each specific library for a more accurate list of the supported platforms it can be run on.

 ## Installation

 Please check sub-folders' README.md for additional installation instructions, selecting the library you wish to use.